18520339/finding-similar-images/README.md

 ## Implementation

 1. Get image urls from **Search Engines**.
 I have a repo for that [here](https://github.com/18520339/image-search-downloader)
 2. Copy + paste these urls to **Google Sheets**.
-In here, we can see how similar images are arranged next to each other
+Here, we can see how similar images arranged next to each other
 3. Connect to **Google Sheets** using **Python**
 4. If just using 1 hash value, some images will be said to be the same even if they are different.
 Therefore, we decided to caculate 3 hash values for each 2 images: